chg-training/chg-training-resources/docs/sequence_data_analysis/sightseeing_tour/dataset_a.md

 * a sequencing error?

-:::tip Poorly alignable regions
+## Poorly alignable regions

-Short reads don't always align very well to the genome.
+Short reads don't *always* align very well to the genome.

 One reason for poor alignment is that the underlying DNA is repetitive - that is, the same read might have come from multiple source locations.
 This is characterised by **low mapping qualities** of the reads.

-Another thing that might cause poor read alignment is if  the reference genome doesn't represent the structure of the sample genome very well.
+Another thing that might cause poor read alignment is **genome structural variation** - e.g. if the sample genome has a different structure to the reference genome.
-This would be a **genome structural variant**.

 :::tip Question